 Is it easy to ship goods and household contents to Chile?

-While it is easy to ship goods worldwide, some expats have complained that shipping to Chile is a long and tedious procedure and goods sometimes don’t arrive intact or at all.
+While it is easy to ship goods worldwide, some expats have complained that shipping to Chile is a long and tedious procedure, and goods sometimes don’t arrive intact or at all.
 While this has been the experience of a lot of people, there are hopeful stories too.
 Usually, it is best to look into relocation companies that offer a full suite of services and hire a reputable shipping company that covers insurance on your goods.
-It's also useful to ask future coworkers or post on expat forums asking for recommendations of shipping companies that others have found trustworthy.
+It's also useful to ask future coworkers for recommendations of shipping companies.

 Is Santiago safe?

 Is it useful to buy a car in Santiago?

 This depends on the person.
-It is simple get by without a car as Santiago has a well-developed and accessible public transport network.
-Many people, though, find that driving a car makes life easier travelling in the city and around the country.
-It is important to learn the meanings of Chilean road signs and to know that the road signs are all in Spanish.
+It's easy to get by without a car as Santiago has a well-developed and accessible public transport network.
+That said, many people find that driving a car makes life easier for travelling in the city and around the country.
+It's important to learn the meanings of Chilean road symbols and to know that the road signs are all in Spanish.

 What should I do if there is an earthquake?

-Big earthquakes seem to hit Chile every 15 to 20 years but obviously, natural disasters cannot be scheduled or predicted.
-The safest place to be during an earthquake is outside and if possible, it's best to try to make it outside (using the stairs).
+Big earthquakes seem to hit Chile every 15 to 20 years, but obviously natural disasters cannot be scheduled or predicted.
+The safest place to be during an earthquake is outside and expats should try to make their way outside, if possible (using the stairs).
 Indoors, it's advised to position oneself in a doorway or beneath a table or desk.
 Not panicking is also key.
-Gauge the quake and if it lasts longer than 10 to 20 seconds, then it would be time to move to a safer location.
+Gauge the quake and if it lasts longer than 10 to 20 seconds, it may be wise to move to a safer location.